Gianik/recipe-web/README.md

                 role: 'user',
                 emailVisibility: true
             })
-        // The goal of this api is to create a user this specific api is used in registration and addUsers a variation is used in add recipes.
-It does this by creating an instance of Pocketbase with the link and call a function of collection that is create along with the data needed.
+        // The goal of this api is to create a user this specific api is used
+        // in registration and addUsers a variation is used in add recipes.
+        //It does this by creating an instance of Pocketbase with the link and
+        // call a function of collection that is create along with the data needed.
     ```

 * Sample Auth API